 Few (if any) users spoke positively about their experience with phytohemagglutinin.

 For instance, there were many negative reviews describing the symptoms of PHA poisoning.

 Many users did not know that half-cooked beans can be toxic, so the side effects of PHA-poisoning caught them by surprise.

 One user complained of several hours of severe diarrhea after eating raw kidney beans.

-Another claims that eating a tin of improperly-cooked red kidney beans gave them a tingling sensation all over their body and weakness in half of their facial muscles.
+Another claimed that eating a tin of improperly-cooked red kidney beans gave them a tingling sensation all over their body and weakness in half of their facial muscles.
 They also complained of pain.

 Another warned others to avoid beans altogether, as they get headaches, terrible gas and bloating for 8-10 hours no matter what bean they eat.
 They stated that they are not allergic.

 One user ate a black bean burger and experienced nausea and headaches just 4 hours after.
-They claimed to feel better after vomiting.
+They claimed feeling better after vomiting.

-In general, the public is very cautious about accidentally ingesting raw or half-cooked beans because of PHA.
+In general, most people are very cautious about accidentally ingesting raw or half-cooked beans because of PHA.